 Step 12: Install lighting hook

 The final step is adding a hook in the center back of the roof for a light.
 Pre-drill with a 5/64” drill bit and twist in the hook.
-Add a second hook on the side of one of the posts to hold the cord.
-We hung the geometric hanging light project from last year.
+Add a second hook on the side of one of the posts to hold the cord, and hang your light.
+We chose the geometric hanging light project from last year.

 That’s it!
 Just grab your favorite drink recipes, any other decorations you want to add, and your family, and you’ve got yourself your very own tiki bar party.
 For more fun projects for your backyard, check out this nesting chair, these string lights, and this all-terrain bar cart.